Benjaminphan04/Micro-Bit-Codes-And-Programming-ICS20/README.md

  <ul>
  <h4>  <li> You learn about radio signals and how they can lose their connection when they get apart
  <li> We can create anything with microBit
-  <li> Its a great way to learn codeing!
+  <li> Its a great way to learn coding!

 <br><h3> Where Can WE Go From Here?